-Traces the development of historical consciousness from classical antiquity down through the use of scientific history in late 19th century.
-Will further analyze the intellectual foundations, social purposes and methods of contemporary (i.e., 20th century) historical inquiry.
+HIS499 HISTORIOGRAPHY (3 CRS.)
+Traces development of historical consciousness from classical antiquity down through the use of scientific history in the late 19th century.
+Further analyzes the intellectual foundations, social purposes, and methods of contemporary, (i.e., 20th century) historical inquiry.
 Prerequisite: Nine credits in history or permission of instructor.